openstack/skyline-console/docs/en/test/3-1-E2E-form-operation.md

   ![click-form-submit](images/e2e/form/click-form-submit.png)

 - `clickModalActionSubmitButton`
-  - Click the confirma button in the pop-up form and wait for the request to complete
+  - Click the confirm button in the pop-up form and wait for the request to complete

   ![click-modal-submit](images/e2e/form/click-modal-submit.png)